 Contact GROCO for Tax Savings

-Of course, if you are considering placing your yacht in charter for tax purposes, then you should first consult with a certified tax accountant.
-At GROCO we can help answer all your tax questions regarding purchasing and owning a yacht and placing it in charter.
+Of course, if you are considering placing your yacht in the charter for tax rates 2020 purposes, then you should first consult with a certified tax accountant.
+At GROCO we can help answer all your tax questions regarding purchasing and owning a yacht and placing it in the charter.
 Please contact us today at 1-877-CPA-2006 or click here to connect with us online.